Engine and Parts: Everything You Should Know

 Components of a Fuel System

-• Fuel Pump: Moves fuel from the tank to the engine.
-A failing fuel pump can be a nightmare, and I’ve had my fair share of encounters with them.
+- Fuel Pump: Moves fuel from the tank to the engine.
+A malfunctioning fuel pump can prevent the engine from starting.

 Exhaust Systems